tasmota/docs/docs/Smart-Meter-Interface.md

 Because the 7E1 serial mode is not supported by Tasmota software serial, the hardware serial port must be used, i.e. GPIO 3.
 This will /not/ work using GPIO 0 or 2.

 Also, the source code has to be patched from 8N1 to 7E1 mode for the hardware serial in file src/TasmotaSerial.cpp, please see the patch further down below.
+Since Tasmota 9.5.0 the serial mode can be changed in the console by typing `SerialConfig 7E1` without having to patch TasmotaSerial.

 Example reading of the two-direction model using GPIO 3 - P_in power reading will be negative in case of inverse power flow:
 ```